dombean/ansible/README.md

 Note: Change GTK theme to `Arc-Dark` using `gnome-tweaks`.

+## 🍏 Mac Setup

+If I'm on a Mac, follow these steps:

+1. Run `setup_brew_mac.sh` to set up Homebrew and essential tools.
+2. Run `generate_ssh_github.sh` to generate an SSH key and add it to my GitHub account.
+3. Use GNU Stow to manage dotfiles:
+    ```bash
+    stow git -t $HOME/     # Apply git configuration
+    stow nvim -t $HOME/    # Apply nvim configuration
+    stow xre_zsh -t $HOME/ # Apply zsh configuration
+    ```
+4. Manually install Snap and Aliento applications.

 ## 🐳 Local Testing with Docker

 I can test the Ansible playbook locally using Docker.
 This allows me to ensure that my playbook is working correctly before deploying it to my Ubuntu machine.

 ### 🏗️ Building the Docker Image